Restore Your Smile

 How many implants can I get at one time?

-The number of dental implants you can receive in one appointment depends on your oral health, treatment plan, and individual needs.
-In many cases, patients can have multiple implants placed during a single procedure if their bone health, gum condition, and overall well-being allow it.
+The number of dental implants you can receive in one appointment depends on your oral health, treatment plan, and clinical assessment.
+In many cases, multiple implants may be placed during a single procedure if bone health, gum condition, and overall health are suitable, as determined by the dentist.
 Some examples include the following:

 - Single-tooth replacement:

 One implant is placed to support one missing tooth.
-This is a common and straightforward procedure. - Multiple teeth replacement:
+This procedure is commonly performed where clinically appropriate. - Multiple-tooth replacement:

-Two or more implants can be placed in one visit to support several individual teeth or a dental bridge. - Full-arch restoration (such as All-on-X):
+Two or more implants can be placed in a single visit to support several individual teeth or a dental bridge. - Full-arch restoration:

 In some full-mouth treatments, four to six implants may be placed in one jaw to support a full denture or bridge.
-This approach reduces the need for individual implants to replace each missing tooth.
+This approach may reduce the need for individual implants.

 Can I get dental implants if I smoke?

-You may still be able to get dental implants if you smoke, but it’s important to understand the risks.
-Your dentist may recommend quitting or reducing smoking before and after treatment to support healing and reduce complications.
+Patients who smoke may be considered for dental implants, but smoking increases risks and will be taken into account during clinical assessment.
+Your dentist may advise changes to smoking habits before and after treatment, as this can affect healing and risk of complications.
 They will assess your general and oral health to determine whether implants are appropriate and how to plan safely.

-A 2023 study published in BMC Oral Health found that smokers had significantly higher rates of peri-implantitis and early implant failure than non-smokers.
+Research has shown that smokers have higher rates of complications, such as peri-implantitis and implant failure, compared to non-smokers.
 The outcomes worsened with heavier daily cigarette use, suggesting that smoking intensity plays a role in implant success.

-Another review in the Journal of Clinical Periodontology confirmed that smoking was strongly associated with peri-implant diseases and increased bone loss around implants.
+Other reviews confirm that smoking is strongly associated with peri-implant diseases and increased bone loss around implants.
 More frequent smoking was linked to more severe complications over time.

 Who should not get dental implants?